 First, Kanaha Pond State Wildlife Sanctuary – AKA: Royal Fish Ponds

-Between Haleakalā Volcano and Kahalwai (Maui’s smaller mountain range), there is an enjoyable wildlife sanctuary which was once a royal fishpond.
+Between Haleakalā Volcano and Kahalwai (Maui’s smaller mountain range), there is an enjoyable wildlife sanctuary that was once a royal fishpond.
 It is said to have been built in the 1700s by Maui’s ruler, King Kapi’ioho’okalani.
 He built the ponds to raise and fatten the fish for his people.

 King Kamehameha the Great was King of Hawai’i and he named the fish pond after King Kapi’ioho’okalani’s daughter.
 This was a great honor for Maui’s King and his daughter.

 In true Ancient Hawaiian style, the legend says the stones for the construction of the fishpond walls were passed hand-to-hand.
 They traveled down the line from the rocks’ source to the fishpond site.
-The stones would fill in the gaps of the natural wetland, creating a more robust fish pond.
+The stones would fill in the gaps in the natural wetland, creating a more robust fish pond.

 This ancient pond is still a vital breeding area for 3 endangered Hawaiian waterbirds.